danabeuschel/tracklist_formatter/README.md

 ## Setup
+1. Click the green box in the upper right that says "Code"
+2. Choose Download ZIP
-Download `tracklist_formatter.py` and save it in the folder you where you save your html playlists
+3. Unzip the folder and move the file `tracklist_formatter.py` to the folder where you save your html playlists

 ## Usage
 1. Open Terminal